-Cast : Sam Worthington, Sigourney Weaver, Steven Lang, Michelle Rodriguez, Zoe Saldana, CCH Pounder, Giovanni Ribisi, Wes Studi
+Cast : Sam Worthington, Stephen Lang, Sigourney Weaver, Michelle Rodriguez, Giovanni Ribisi, Joel David Moore, Dileep Rao, Zoe Saldana, CCH Pounder, Wes Studi, Laz Alonso.

 Synopsis: Crippled former marine Jake Sully takes his dead brothers place on Pandora, an alien world rich with a very expensive mineral.
 Sully is seconded by the military detachment to relocate a colony of natives, by becoming one of them himself in the form of an avatar, a “remote control body” that he can use to communicate with them.

 After his self-congratulatory (and somewhat cringe-worthy) exultation of success with Titanic’s sweep at the Oscars, James Cameron could be forgiven for taking things a little slower.
 In the years since (hard to believe it’s been over a decade since the famed director’s last dramatic cinema effort!)
 James Cameron has continued with his pioneering development of technology to help him tell the story of Avatar, a 3D event film that has been near on 5 years in the making, and estimated to have cost 20th Century Fox the best chunk of $US500m.
 The problem with taking things slower, developing ideas and concepts in your own time, is that it allows a build-up of tension within the fandom that ensures that no matter how high you strive, no matter how hard to push yourself, it’s never going to reach the level of quality those not in the loop are expecting.
 Look what happened to George Lucas and his Star Wars series: after the enormous hype and build-up to The Phantom Menace, Lucas could never even attempt to match what was expected by the general public.